 - Being waterproof is a requirement as the kit is used for marine purposes.
 It’s placed on boats so it’s undoubtedly near water.

-What is the Best Marine First Aid Kit
+What is the Top-Rated Marine First Aid Kit

 A marine first aid kit is equivalent to a common first aid kit that contains the basic items or essentials.
 They are the items used for sprains, cuts, sunburns, scrapes, and other minor cases.
 Generally, they come in small packs for onboard utilization.
 Aside from treatment, they also give relief and soothing effects to marine-related emergencies.